barefoot in nature

 It preserves plants and the earth, does not make noise -- and without shoes we develop a vigorous environmental instinct:

-• A natural reluctance against mud and thorns or the sharp edges of reed grasses teaches barefooters to respect sensitive biotopes.
+• A natural reluctance to avoid scrub, thorns and the sharp edges of reed grasses teaches barefooters to respect sensitive ecology.

 • Barefoot hikers want to see what they step on; therefore they avoid cross-country marches, which might damage the environment.
-They rather stick to low grass, sandy ground and earthy ways through fields, forests and meadows.
+They prefer to stay on low grass, sand or earth and seek pleasant ways through fields, forests and meadows.

 • On gravel or in swampy areas barefooters tend to move very carefully, therefore they are no danger for hidden animals like birds breeding on the ground.

-• Worn-out shoes are waste that cannot be recycled.
-So it is much better to minimize their use!
+• Worn-out shoes cannot be recycled.
+So it is much better to save leather and minimize waste!

 • For barefoot walking over longer distances, natural ground (i.e. lawn, earth or sand) feels much more pleasant than pavement, asphalt or concrete.
-After shoe soles had been invented as barriers between mankind and nature, there was no more obstacle to building up desert-like towns from aggressive and dead materials.
-Those who like to go barefoot, should stand up for the unsealing of the earth, at least around their homes, schools, playgrounds etc.!
+With shoes on our feet, we were dull to the gradual loss of natural ground during emergence of our urban environment.
+But our bare soles cannot ignore what happened!
+Those who like to go barefoot, should stand up for unsealing the earth and thus saving one of the most important natural ressources.

-The feet can perceive liberty very intensely.
-No doubt, in special situations the feet need to be protected, but this should not result in lifelong constraint!
-Being barefoot may well be part of an active lifestyle open to new experiences.
-Dare this liberty and regain a lot of well-being and self-confidence!
+The feet can enjoy their freedom very intensely.
+No doubt, in special situations the feet need to be protected, but this should not result in lifelong confinement!
+Being barefoot should be part of an active lifestyle and open you new experiences.
+Be courageous and regain your well-being and self-confidence!

 Going barefoot is so easy:

-• You need not become a fakir.
-Keep your feet away from stubble-fields, sharp-edged reed grasses and stones as well as from extremes of temperature!
+• You need not become a fakir who walks on nails and hot coals.
+Just keep your feet away from stubble-fields, sharp-edged stones, piercing reed, and as well as from extremes of temperature!
 With gradual conditioning, however, the feet can learn to adapt to various surface and weather conditions.
-Nevertheless, beware of insane ambition!
+Nevertheless, beware of trying too much too soon!

 • Usually the ground is warmer than expected, for it collects solar warmth better than the air.
 Even on sunny days in early spring it feels pleasantly warm!
 On the other hand, the ground can be quite frosty in the early morning hours after a clear night.

 • To start off, short outings on pleasant ground are just the right activity.
-Within a few weeks, the soles become tougher, the motion more harmonious and the sensation becomes wonderful!
+Within a few weeks, the soles become tougher, your rhythm and motion more harmonious and the sensation becomes wonderful!
 Soon the soles will have developed sufficient stability to walk on field and forest paths, and even to resist flat pieces of broken glass.

-• Thickened skin may become rough due to a lack of natural abrasion.
-Therefore lotion or lanolin should be applied regularly to prevent skin cracks.
+• Thickened skin at the edge of the heels may become too rough.
+Therefore lotion or lanolin should be applied regularly to prevent cracked skin.

-• When the sun stands high, the feet may need sunscreen.
+• If the sun is intense, the feet may need sunscreen.

 • A well conditioned sole is unlikely to suffer injury, if you avoid stepping on thistles, reed grasses, thorny plants and flowers attracting bees (like clover).
-Broken glass does not exist in nature, but rather along streets and around sport facilities, barbecue places or bathing areas.
-Be more cautious, if your soles are not yet toughened, if you are allergic to insect stings or if you have not had a tetanus vaccination!
+Broken glass may hide along streets and around sport facilities, barbecue places or bathing areas.
+Be more cautious, if your soles are not yet toughened, and especially if you are allergic to insect stings or if you have not had a tetanus vaccination!

-• On running, stronger forces act on the soles -- therefore the ground should be free of sharp stones and splinters.
-Be cautious during jogging in unknown areas!
+• When running, the impact on the soles can be substantial -- therefore the ground should be free of sharp stones and splinters.
+Be cautious when jogging in unknown areas!

 • Some strips of adhesive or bandages should be in your pocket.
 Usually you will need them to treat the blisters of your shoed companions!

-• If prescribed by safety instructions or in case of a substantial risk of injury, you better wear shoes.
-This is advisable for example when moving heavy loads, caring for horses, lawn-mowing, or in high mountain areas.
-But then shoes must be sturdy enough to ensure the expected safety!
+• If performing heavy labor, you should wear appropriate shoes.
+This is advisable for example when moving heavy loads, caring for horses, lawn-mowing, or hiking in high mountain areas.
+But then shoes must be sturdy enough to protect your feet!

 • Where poisonous insects, animals, or plants are known to exist and may hide from you, barefoot hiking requires peculiar caution.